twome/pinguno/readme.md

 ])
 ```

-You can then get session stats/averages with `pingSource.updateSessionStats()` and access the raw ping data per host/target IP at `pingSource.pingTargets`.
-See ping-formats.js for the data structure.
+You could then get session stats/averages with `pingSource.updateSessionStats()` and access the raw ping data per host/target IP at `pingSource.pingTargets`.
+See ping-formats.js for the data structures we use.

 ### Building/compiling executables